kelsipage/Tuition_Impacts/README.md

 ## Exploratory Data Analysis

 I collected raw data from the Pennsylvania Department of Education website.
 I wanted to identify what percentage of district budgets were designated for cyber charter school tuition.
 I created a helper table combining these data from two data sets (tuition) and created a table to visualize the school districts that paid higher vs lower percentages (public school expenses for cyber tuition.xlsx).

+## SQL

+I imported all of the raw data and EDAs to SQL to dig deeper into the impacts of cyber charter school tuition on public school districts.
+I identified some remaining questions I had, particularly what populations of people are most affected by these tuition rates.
+I found additional data on the PA Department of Education website on the racial make up of the states districts.
+I also found data identifying which counties are designated rural and urban.
+I was really hoping to find data also identifying suburban school districts, but I was unable to at this time.
+I also wanted to look at the impacts of cyber funding on special education students, both enrolled in cyber charter schools and the funding for public school districts but I was unable to find the data that I needed.